 The Intel Tiger Lake shines in gaming performance.
 It has nearly double the prowess of the 10th Gen processors and is also faster than the AMD Ryzen 4000 marginally.

-Intel 11th Gen is very fast when it comes to Single-Core Performance and several Apps that still are not optimized for multiple cores will see a faster performance in the Intel Laptops.
+Intel 11th Gen is very fast for Single-Core Performance, and several Apps that still are not optimized for multiple cores will see a faster performance in the Intel Laptops.

 AMD has destroyed even the Intel Core i7-1185G7 with the AMD Ryzen 7 4800U on Cinebench R20 that utilizes the full power of its 8 Core / 16 threads architecture.